 You can have it too

-If you run Habari, you’ll find this plugin in the Habari Extras SVN repo under the name relativelypopular.
-At the moment, I don’t have a version for the latest stable version of Habari, it’s only in trunk but I hope to remedy that soon.
+If you run Habari, you’ll find this plugin in the Habari Extras repo under the name relativelypopular.
+This plugin works well with Habari 0.7–0.9.
 Once installed, you can configure the number of time periods it tracks for and the length of one period.

 The menu can be shown in a location of your choosing by adding the Relatively Popular Posts block from your theme configuration screen.